KiandaBPM/docs/content/docs/platform/administration/recyclebin.md

 ## Introduction

-The **Recycle bin** function is available to **administrators** and is found in the left-hand side pane, under **Administration**.
+The **Recycle bin** function is available to **administrators** and is found in the left-hand side pane, or on the top right toolbar depending on the [chosen orientation](/docs/platform/administration/subscription/#general-settings), under **Administration**.
 The recycle bin holds deleted process instances, dashboard pages and process designs.
 Deleted items are held for 30 days and are permanently deleted after this time.

 ### How to get started